 2. You must score at least 85% on the full length exam that we will give to you.
 You can attempt it numerous time to go to that level.

 3. You must score at least 85% in all 8 domains in CCCure exam quiz.
 You can attempt it numerous time to go to that level.

 4. You must sit for the exam within two months of the boot camp.

 1. How much is the CISSP Examination cost?

 The CISSP exam cost is $699.00

 2. What does the CISSP examination consist of?

-The CISSP exam is a 250 question English language examination.
-Candidates are given 6 hours to complete the exam although most complete it in about 4 hours.
+The CISSP exam is a 125 question English language examination.
+Candidates are given 3 hours to complete the exam.

 3. Are there different versions for each country?